Melanie Leishman: Television

-She has appeared twice in long running detective series Murdoch Mysteries, as two different characters.
-First as Nancy Booth, a taken advantage of maid, in "Downstairs, Upstairs" and later as Sarah Harrison, who gets entwined in espionage between the US and Canada following the assassination of U.S. President William McKinley, in "The Spy Who Came Up to the Cold".
+She has appeared three times in long running detective series Murdoch Mysteries, as different characters.
+First in 2011 as Nancy Booth, a taken advantage of maid, in "Downstairs, Upstairs".
+In 2014 as Sarah Harrison, who gets entwined in espionage between the US and Canada following the assassination of U.S. President William McKinley, in "The Spy Who Came Up to the Cold".
+And in the 2024 season 17 episode "Spirits in the Night" she portrayed Camilla Grundy, a woman whose sleepwalking leads to her being tried for murder.

-In 2018 she starred as two very different twin sisters and lead characters Kristal and Kyle Hasting in the web series Kristal Clear, for which she won the award for "Best Lead Actress in a Comedy" at the HollyWeb Fest.
+In 2018, she starred as two very different twin sisters and lead characters Kristal and Kyle Hasting in the web series Kristal Clear, for which she won the award for "Best Lead Actress in a Comedy" at the HollyWeb Fest.
 In 2019 Kristal Clear season 2 got approved for funding by the Independent Production Fund (IPF).

-In 2022 - Leishman played Remi Belcourt in episode "Between" of medical drama Transplant, a patient admitted to the emergency department with burns whose accident ends up revealing some uncomfortable truths about her boyfriend.
+In 2022, Leishman played Remi Belcourt in episode "Between" of medical drama Transplant, a patient admitted to the emergency department with burns whose accident ends up revealing some uncomfortable truths about her boyfriend.
 In episode "One Wild Night" of police procedural drama Hudson & Rex, Leishman plays bridesmaid Quincy Thomas whose straight talking about a murder victim after a bachelorette party leads to her being a suspect.
 She plays Christina, assistant and confidant of caterer Molly Frost (Merritt Patterson) in Great American Family's romantic TV movie Catering Christmas.

+In the 2023 spy-thriller TV series Gray, Leishman plays Sophie the estranged daughter of the titular character played by Patricia Clarkson.
+Abandoned for 20 years when her mother had to go into hiding, Sophie is wary of letting her back into her and her young daughter's lives for fear of being hurt once again.

+In the animated series Total Drama Island reboot Leishman voices Emma, one of the main characters who are contestants competing to win a million on a reality TV show.
+Emma has to contend with both the crazy challenges set as part of the competition and the unexpected presence of her ex-boyfriend, the self-centered Chase, as a fellow competitor.